DataDog/integrations-extras/webb_ai/README.md

 ## Overview

 Matt by Webb.ai is the first AI-enabled reliability engineer.
-Matt troubleshoots alerts from observability tools like Datadog, cloud providers like AWS, Azure, and Google Cloud, and incidents from infrastructure like Kubernetes.
-It automates troubleshooting to identify the root cause of an alert/incident in less than 5 mins.
+Matt troubleshoots alerts from observability tools like Datadog, incidents from infrastructure like Kubernetes, and alerts from cloud providers like AWS, Azure, and Google Cloud.
+It automates troubleshooting to identify the root cause of an alert or incident in less than 5 mins.

 ## Setup